section-engineering-education/engineering-education/content/articles/how-to-create-a-functionality-plugin/index.md

 The link will direct you to another page for a service that may satisfy your needs.

-WordPress has plugins such as Yoast which help your site rank high in search engines, WooCommerce which helps you set up an online store, and others that allow you to improve your site's performance.
+WordPress has plugins such as Yoast, which helps your site rank high in search engines, WooCommerce which helps you set up an online store, and others that allow you to improve your site's performance.

 To use plugins, you can either build and import them, or install them directly on your website.
 Do not install plugins from sources you do not trust.
 You can trust plugins available on `wordpress.org`.